 Currently, the best known sansukumi-ken is called jan-ken (じゃんけん).
 Jan-ken uses the rock, paper, scissors signs, and our modern game derives directly from this game.

-Already at the beginning of the 20th century, the game spread beyond Asia.
-Perhaps because of the increased contact between the West and the East.
-In other words, once again we have to thank globalization because of the giant cultural exchange.
+Already in the early 20th century, the game spread beyond Asia.
+Perhaps due to the increase in contact between the west and the east.
+In other words, once again we have to thank globalization because of the giant 文化交流.

 Strategies in the jokenpo game